hsiponen/Tapsa/README.md

 * PowerShell 3.0 or later
 * Lync SDK (Lync .NET assemblies), follow this guide (the LyncSDK.exe installation part): https://blogs.technet.microsoft.com/heyscriptingguy/2016/08/19/use-powershell-to-integrate-with-the-lync-2013-sdk-for-skype-for-business-part-1/
 * Microsoft Skype for Business or Lync 2010/2013
-* ActiveDirectory PowerShell module (only for permission check (check-permissions) and example functions (Tapsa-module))
+* ActiveDirectory PowerShell module (only for permission check (check-permissions) and example functions (Tapsa-tasks module))

 Recommended use: run from PowerShell ISE
 The bot will run as long as the PowerShell session is running.